prosyslab-classroom/llvm-primer/data-structure.md

 #### (Almost) Everything is llvalue
 In LLVM IR, type `llvalue` is the most important data type.
 Functions, instructions, global variables, constants, and many more are all `llvalue`s.
-You can use API function `classify_value` to classify a given value with a type of `llvalue`.
+You can use API function `Llvm.classify_value` to classify a given value with a type of `llvalue`.
 The output of the API is a value with a type of [ValueKind.t](https://llvm.moe/ocaml/Llvm.ValueKind.html).
 Because of this structure, some API functions may return `None` when an operation is invalid for a certain  `llvalue`.
-For example, API function `int64_of_const` returns the corresponding 64bit integer if the `llvalue` actually represents an integer constant in the input program, otherwise `None` (e.g., applying `int64_of_const` to an assignment).
+For example, API function `Llvm.int64_of_const` returns the corresponding 64bit integer if the `llvalue` actually represents an integer constant in the input program, otherwise `None` (e.g., applying `int64_of_const` to an assignment).
 Notice that `llvalue` is the OCaml counterpart of the [Value](https://llvm.org/doxygen/classllvm_1_1Value.html) class of the LLVM source code in C++.